 If you have recently graduated in Canada or are about to do so you are likely already on a path towards exciting life and employment opportunities.
 If you are hoping to remain and start a career in Canada after you graduate, you need to be fully prepared.
 Read on to learn how to kick-start your career.

-Canada recognizes that international graduates can be a great addition to the country’s workforce, and there are various options in place that encourage you to stay after you graduate and start your career in Canada, one of the world’s strongest and most diverse economies.
+Canada recognizes that international graduates can be a great addition to the country’s workforce, and there are various options in place that encourage you to stay after you graduate and start a career in Canada, one of the world’s strongest and most diverse economies.

 Even if you are not planning to remain in Canada long-term or are unsure about where you may end up, it’s worth exploring your options for getting valuable work experience which could help you later in your career in Canada or abroad.